 Social skills are essential for a child’s development, and they are also an integral part of playing a meaningful role in modern culture and society.
 This skill is important for development in children, but it is also something that should be maintained throughout life.
 Sport clubs, sport tours and being part of a team absolutely allows anyone in society to come out of their shell and enjoy socialising.
 This is why inspiresport put so much effort into organising superb trips.

 Golf at all levels is a very social sport.
 Golfers play individually yet are continuously surrounded by other players that they are socialising with.
 Instantly from a young age, golfers get into the notion of Golf being a game that goes alongside nice weather, social outings, social events at the club house, as well as social rules such as a dress code.
 In opposition to many other sports, the game itself is as much about playing as it is about being with people and belonging to a club.
+It’s also an activity which can be enjoyed well into old age, helping to kind the mind sharp according to Eden Retirement Living.
 The World Health Organisation found that positive interpersonal interactions, social participation and being outdoors helps reduce the risk of mental health problems, stress and a stroke.

 Hockey for leadership